gmollema/ThymeleafDemo/README.md

 ###Examples
-Five examples are included, which can be retrieved by checking out the branch names (for example: git checkout -d example1).
+Five examples are included, which can be retrieved by checking out the branch names (for example: git checkout example1).

 <dl>
   <dt>example1</dt>